 As with many predatory animals, the fisher is an opportunist feeder.
 This means it will actively hunt for prey, but will also supplement its diet with a variety of alternatives, such as insects, berries, and even carrion.
 The male fisher, which is larger than the female, typically weighs 9-15 pounds, which may not seem all that big, but the prey animals it will hunt are often even bigger.
 It's not above the fisher to target wild turkeys, rabbits, squirrels, snowshoe hares, or even porcupines (in fact, they're one of the only animals to do so).
 While fishers are known to kill porcupines by rolling them over and attacking their underside, it's actually more common for them to go after the head and face.
 Fishers aren't afraid of predators, either, as there's evidence that suggests fishers will even attack, kill, and eat Canadian lynx.

 Fisher Habitat and Distribution

 Fishers exist in the mostly in the northern tier of states and far into Canada, but there are populations south through Pennsylvania.
-Their existence is a big part of New York's Catskill and Adirondack Mountains and many live in the New England states.
-Fishers have been reintroduced into the American Northwest and are active up into British Columbia.
+Their existence is a big part of New York's Catskill and Adirondack Mountains and many live in the New England states, but wildlife officials have also reintroduced them in the Pacific Northwest all the way up into British Columbia.